-- (k) Mixing, Blending, and Packaging Equipment - Batch mixers, which have a brimful capacity of 55 gallons or less (7.35 cubic feet) and control equipment used exclusively to vent the equipment, and associated filling equipment. - (2) Equipment used exclusively for mixing and blending of materials where no VOC containing solvents are used and no materials in powder form are added, and associated filling equipment. - (3) Equipment used exclusively for mixing and blending of materials to make water emulsions of asphalt, grease, oils, or waxes where no materials in powder or fiber form are added. - (4) Equipment used to blend, grind, mix, or thin liquids to which powders may be added, with a capacity of 950 liters (251 gallons) or less, where no supplemental heat is added and no ingredient charged (excluding water) exceeds 135 °F and control equipment exclusively venting the equipment. - (5) Cosmetics filling stations where the filling equipment is hard piped to the cosmetics mixer or the holding tank feeding the filling equipment provided that the mixer and holding tank is exempt under this rule.
+(k) Mixing, Blending, and Packaging Equipment

+- (1) Batch mixers, which have a brimful capacity of 55 gallons or less (7.35 cubic feet) and control equipment used exclusively to vent the equipment, and associated filling equipment. - (2) Equipment used exclusively for mixing and blending of materials where no VOC containing solvents are used and no materials in powder form are added, and associated filling equipment. - (3) Equipment used exclusively for mixing and blending of materials to make water emulsions of asphalt, grease, oils, or waxes where no materials in powder or fiber form are added. - (4) Equipment used to blend, grind, mix, or thin liquids to which powders may be added, with a capacity of 950 liters (251 gallons) or less, where no supplemental heat is added and no ingredient charged (excluding water) exceeds 135 °F and control equipment exclusively venting the equipment. - (5) Cosmetics filling stations where the filling equipment is hard piped to the cosmetics mixer or the holding tank feeding the filling equipment provided that the mixer and holding tank is exempt under this rule. - (6) Concrete mixers, with a rated working capacity of one cubic yard or less and control equipment used exclusively to vent the equipment.

-- (6) Concrete mixers, with a rated working capacity of one cubic yard or less and control equipment used exclusively to vent the equipment. - (7) Equipment used exclusively for the packaging of lubricants or greases. - (8) Equipment used exclusively for the packaging of sodium hypochloritebased household cleaning or sodium hypochlorite-based pool products and control equipment used exclusively to vent the equipment. - (9) Foam packaging equipment using twenty (20) gallons per day or less or 440 gallons per calendar month or less of liquid foam material or containing fifty (50) grams of VOC per liter of material, or less. - (1) Coating and Adhesive Process/Equipment - (1) Equipment used exclusively for coating objects with oils, melted waxes or greases which contain no VOC containing materials, including diluents or thinners. - (2) Equipment used exclusively for coating objects by dipping in waxes or natural and synthetic resins which contain no VOC containing materials including, diluents or thinners. - (3) Batch ovens with 1.5 cubic meters (53 cubic feet) or less internal volume where no melting occurs, provided such equipment is exempt pursuant to paragraph (b)(2).
-This exemption does not include ovens used to cure vinyl plastisols or debond brake shoes. - (4) Ovens used exclusively to cure 30 pounds per day or less or 660 pounds per calendar month or less of powder coatings, provided that such equipment is exempt pursuant to paragraph (b)(2). - (5) Spray coating equipment operated within control enclosures. - (6) Coating or adhesive application or laminating equipment such as air, airless, air-assisted airless, high volume low pressure (HVLP), air brushes, electrostatic spray equipment, roller coaters, dip coaters, vacuum coaters, flow coaters and spray machines provided that: - (A) the VOC emissions from such equipment (including clean-up) are three (3) pounds per day or less or 66 pounds per calendar month or less; or - (B) the total quantity of UV/EB/LED (non-solvent based and nonwaterborne) coatings adhesives and associated VOC containing solvents (including clean-up) used in such equipment is six (6) gallons per day or less or 132 gallons per calendar month or less; or
+- (7) Equipment used exclusively for the packaging of lubricants or greases. - (8) Equipment used exclusively for the packaging of sodium hypochloritebased household cleaning or sodium hypochlorite-based pool products and control equipment used exclusively to vent the equipment. - (9) Foam packaging equipment using twenty (20) gallons per day or less or 440 gallons per calendar month or less of liquid foam material or containing fifty (50) grams of VOC per liter of material, or less.

+(l) Coating and Adhesive Process/Equipment

+- (1) Equipment used exclusively for coating objects with oils, melted waxes or greases which contain no VOC containing materials, including diluents or thinners. - (2) Equipment used exclusively for coating objects by dipping in waxes or natural and synthetic resins which contain no VOC containing materials including, diluents or thinners. - (3) Batch ovens with 1.5 cubic meters (53 cubic feet) or less internal volume where no melting occurs, provided such equipment is exempt pursuant to paragraph (b)(2).
+This exemption does not include ovens used to cure vinyl plastisols or debond brake shoes. - (4) Ovens used exclusively to cure 30 pounds per day or less or 660 pounds per calendar month or less of powder coatings, provided that such equipment is exempt pursuant to paragraph (b)(2). - (5) Spray coating equipment operated within control enclosures. - (6) Coating or adhesive application or laminating equipment such as air, airless, air-assisted airless, high volume low pressure (HVLP), air brushes, electrostatic spray equipment, roller coaters, dip coaters, vacuum coaters, flow coaters and spray machines provided that: - (A) the VOC emissions from such equipment (including clean-up) are three (3) pounds per day or less or 66 pounds per calendar month or less; or - (B) Materials cured using ultraviolet-electron beam (UV/EB) or ultraviolet/light emitted diode (UV/LED) processes where the materials contain twenty-five (25) grams of VOC per liter of material and cleanup solvents containing twenty-five (25) grams of VOC per liter or less are exclusively used, and where the total quantity of VOC emissions do not exceed one ton per calendar year.the total quantity of UV or electron beam (non solvent based and non waterborne) coatings adhesives and associated VOC containing solvents (including clean up) used in such equipment is six (6) gallons per day or less or 132 gallons per calendar month or less; or